Customer Journey Hijacking – A Threat to The E-Commerce Industry

 What is Customer Journey Hijacking?

-The malicious affiliate who intends to deceive advertisers and their customers to make money tries to interrupt the ideal customer journey by injecting ads and diverting users to competitor websites.
+The malicious affiliate who intends to deceive advertisers and their customers to make money try to interrupt the ideal customer journey by injecting ads and diverting users to competitor websites.
 Virus Positive Technologies has identified and listed 20+ affiliate traps commonly used by fraudsters.

 While the customer goes through the various stages of their online purchase journey, the threat actors take advantage of the user's system and browsers' vulnerability due to access given to the affiliates via cookies.
 The affiliates can hijack a customer session at any stage to inject the affiliate cookies and monetize the sales in turn.
 We will explain how affiliates hijack customer sessions at different stages in the below segment.